JORR (Transjakarta)

-JORR is a Transjakarta bus rapid transit station located above the Ciledug Raya Street, Petukangan Utara, Pesanggrahan, South Jakarta, Indonesia, serving Corridor 13.
+JORR is a Transjakarta bus rapid transit station located above the Ciledug Raya Boulevard, Petukangan Utara, Pesanggrahan, South Jakarta, Indonesia, serving Corridor 13.
 The station is located in front of Annajah Islamic School and is named after the Jakarta Outer Ring Road (JORR), which passes close to the station.
 It is the westernmost station that is located on the elevated track of Corridor 13.

 JORR BRT station was opened on 1 March 2018 alongside Swadarma station, about seven months after the opening of Corridor 13 in August 2017.

 Building and layout

 JORR BRT station is only accessible with a plain pedestrian bridge, and has the most number of stairs among other elevated stations of Corridor 13, namely a total of 103 stairs.
 CSW BRT station previously held the title with a number of 117 stairs prior to its revitalization in 2020-2021.